"It made me feel better about myself and what I can do. Any girl who was or will be lucky enough to come

 Now and Tomorrow

 The YWCA of Greater Cincinnati and the Cincinnati Chapter of the National Association of Women in Construction (NAWIC) partner to bring Rosie's Girls® to Greater Cincinnati.
 Camp sessions run for 3-weeks on weekdays in July from 8:45 am - 3:00 pm at Woodward Career and Technical High School.
-Click here to download an application.
-Applications accepted on a first come, first serve basis.

 Contact us and find out how you can help support this wonderful program!